 Ethiopian beans can be naturally processed or washed, although there is debate over which process delivers the best roast.

 Natural processing takes freshly-picked beans and dries them in the sun.
 It’s the traditional and most common way to create coffee.
 Ethiopians would spend their mornings picking the beans and leave them to dry during the afternoon.
 Naturally processed beans have a heavy fruit and wine flavor.
 They may have hints of cherry, grape, lime, and peach.
-Their natural process gives them an earthy taste.
 If beans aren’t dried correctly, they develop a sour taste and become too brittle to roast.
 Yirgacheffe beans are often wasted due to poor natural processing.

 Wet processing began in Ethiopia in the 1970s.
 Yirgacheffe, Ethiopia was the birth-place of the first wet processing mill.
 Instead of being picked and dried immediately, wet processing requires thorough washing.
 The coffee beans soak in giant water vats immediately after they’re picked.
 Once they are clean, the beans sit on rotating beds for 48 to 72 hours.
 This dries the entire bean evenly.
 Wet processing removes the traditional fermented Yirgacheffe flavors and creates a lighter bodied coffee bean with citrus and floral notes.
 Wet processing is a modern method that creates a more consistent flavor.
 This method produces Yirgacheffe coffee that can be marketed as a specialty product.

 Yirgacheffe beans are bright and beautiful.
 They’re ideal for both hot and cold brews.
 The beans make a delicious light or medium-roast with distinctive floral notes.
+And as you might have guessed, you use 3 cards to make https://starlitenewsng.com/how-to-poke-someone-on-facebook-mobile/ a hand.
 It creates a mellow coffee with a mild body.
 If you don’t like strong coffee flavors, Yirgacheffe is for you.